 - A high-grade aluminium heat exchanger modelled on designs from the automotive industry.

 - Easy-to-read LCD for both homeowners and engineers to diagnose problems

 Glow Worm employs a range of sound-deadening technologies in its system boilers to cut down on annoying whirring noises that some make.

 This technology makes them ideal for those who live in cramped accommodation and want something that isn’t going to disturb their sleep (or that of their neighbours).

 Some households use the classic trio of water tanks, storage cylinder and boiler unit to heat their homes.

 While it’s becoming less popular, it’s still an essential market for Glow Worm and one that they intend to serve.

-The company offers three brands of heat-only boilers,
+The company offers three brands of energy heat-only boilers:

 The Ultimate 3 regular boiler is the company’s flagship heat-only boiler.
 It comes with a similar, compact design as well as an impressive five-year warranty, just like the combi and system versions of the product.

-Finally, the Easicom has an extendable three-year warrant for those who want it and also comes with the company’s signature ErP A rating for efficiency.
+Finally, the Easicom has an extendable three-year warranty for those who want it and also comes with the company’s signature ErP A rating for efficiency.